 Skin tags are fairly common to see on a dog's body, including their private areas.
 These fibrous growths usually occur on the skin of older dogs of any breed or gender, but large breed dogs are generally more prone to this condition.
 Fortunately, these bumps are harmless and don't require any treatment.

-There are a few types of dermatitis in dogs, but all of them include some kind of skin inflammation.
-In a case of the appearance of bumps in the vulva and vagina in dogs, the causes are usually poisonous plants, cleaners, and detergents.
+There are a few types of dermatitis in dogs, but all of them include some skin inflammation.
+In the case of the appearance of bumps in the vulva and vagina in dogs, the causes are usually poisonous plants, cleaners, and detergents.

 You will spot redness and bumps in the irritated area, as well as enhanced scratching and licking of the vulva.
 The severity of symptoms will depend on the causative agent, but the dog's persistent scratching can worsen the condition.

-Over time, these bumps can transform into open sores and scabs, which often leads to a bacterial infection.
+Over time, these bumps can transform into open sores and scabs, leading to a bacterial infection.
 Taking the dog to the vet for an examination and treatment that includes anti-inflammatory drugs to relieve itching is highly recommended.

 4. Warts (Papilloma)

-Warts (fibropapillomas, canine viral papillomatosis) that occur in young dogs is not a condition the dog owner needs to worry too much about.
-However, be careful and don't confuse them with more severe diseases, which are not as harmless.
+Warts (fibropapillomas, canine viral papillomatosis) in young dogs are not a condition the dog owner needs to worry too much about.
+However, be careful and don't confuse them with more severe diseases that are not harmless.
 Pugs and Cocker Spaniels are breeds most prone to the occurrence of cauliflower-like growths.
 The vet will diagnose these benign tumors after a physical examination.